 Rep. Susan Davis (D-CA) of the Armed Services Committee personnel panel has said the “risks outnumbered gains” when it came to enlisting older personnel.
 She said they are not only more likely to become injured, but also take more time to recover than their younger counterparts.

 On one side, I can see the merits of having older, more experienced soldiers in the ranks, especially if they are just as physically capable (if not more so) than the younger generation.
-And when it comes to a job like doctor, it doesn’t make sense to exclude someone because of their age.
+And when it comes to military career fields like medicine, it doesn’t make sense to exclude someone because of their age.

 On the other hand, it is difficult for me to imagine how a 43-year-old enlistee would get along with peers who were less than half his age.
 There are also the incredible physical demands of the military, especially when it comes to jobs like infantry.

-Considering the extensive troop cuts the Defense Department is planning over the next few years, it may ultimately make sense for the military to continue to enforce the age restrictions and give the younger generation a chance to serve.
+As the need for troops wanes or grows, it may ultimately make sense for the military to continue to enforce the age restrictions and give the younger generation a chance to serve.